contao/docs/docs/manual/installation/uninstalling-extensions.en.md

 This article is machine translated.
 {{% /notice %}}

-## Uninstalling with the Contao Manager
+## Uninstalling with Contao Manager

 You first need to log back in to Contao Manager.
 To do so, you need to`/contao-manager.phar.php` access your domain again and enter your access data.